 I’m seeing the world from a new vantage point.
 I guess it’s something that happens after being carried along by the forward momentum of a big undertaking and imagineering a project into fruition.
 There’s a kind of urge for a natural rest period at the end of it before you transition into the next thing.
 My intellect fights that instinct to stop and take stock.
-The music industry, business oriented part of my mind says, “This is the time you should be pushing hardest!
-Let the world know the thing exists!
-Get your ducks in a row!
-Now the “real” work begins!”
-I am careful enough not to listen too much to that voice, to that programming.
+The music industry, business oriented part of my mind pesters me with inner dialogue like, “This is the time you should be pushing hardest!”
+“Let the world know the thing exists!”
+“Get your ducks in a row!”
+“Now the “real” work begins!”
+And on and on… I am careful enough not to listen too much to that voice, to that programming.

-These songs, and this album, came into being in such a graceful way with very little force or drama.
+This album came into being in such a graceful way with very little force or drama.
 I’d like to see it continue its journey in the same way.
 I feel a softer approach, one that allows me to stay in a state of allowing, is the way to go.
 I just know it.
 Having tried it the other way for years I now know joining the cacophony of hard sell, go the hard yards, strategise your brains out etc,..
 That old ideology, it doesn’t work.
 Well, at least not for me!
 I have loads of examples and stuff ups to prove it.
 For now, I’ll share an example of how a lighter touch seems to yield the best results.

 I did spend a little bit of money on putting the word out about the album the week after it came out.
-I used a radio distribution service that submits to platforms radio stations access – to see if there’s anything new there they’d like to add to their playlists.
+I used a radio distribution service that submits to platforms radio stations access – to see if there’s anything new they’d like to add to their playlists.
 I was actually really cynical about it and thought to myself “This is probably a waste of time and money… The music will be a needle in a giant sonic haystack… What are the chances?! ” Two weeks later 150 or more stations in the U.S alone have picked up The Art Of Being.
 What the?!
-And what’s that crunchy sound?
+And what’s that strange sound?
 Oh, that’s just me.
 Eating my words. lol!

 Whatever the quantum mechanics are, I am so very grateful to all the good people choosing to play The Art Of Being for their listeners.
 It’s a wonderful feeling to think a home-spun album, made with the help of a small team of talented people who love what they do can actually reach so many people and be given a chance to be heard.
-Without the hype, without the glitz, without the big budget marketing plan.
+Without hype, without glitz, without a big budget marketing plan.